EasyAbp/easyabp.github.io/docs/README.md

 - title: AbpHelper
   details: AbpHelper provides code generation and more features to help you develop applications and modules with the ABP framework.
 - title: Open-source Modules
-  details: The modules of EasyAbp are in line with DDD practice, they can help developers to build applications with the best practice.
+  details: The modules of EasyAbp are in line with DDD, they can help developers to build applications with the best practice.
 - title: MIT License
   details: Developers can use our modules for business projects since the modules are released under the MIT license.
 ---